Coping with cancer reading list

 Available free to people affected by cancer from Macmillan Cancer Support by calling 0808 500 800.

-Intimacy and sexuality for cancer patients and their partners
+Sexuality and intimacy for cancer patients and their partners

 Sexual Advice Association